 We love our furry friends but owning pets can certainly take a toll on your home – particularly on your upholstery and carpeting.
 Pet hair and pet odors can be tough to get rid of but we have a few cleaning tips to help.
-Read on to find out how these cleaning tips can help you get rid of pet odor and keep your furniture, carpeting, and upholstery clean.
+Read on to find out how these cleaning tips can help you with pet odor removal and keep your furniture, carpeting, and upholstery clean.

 Disclaimer: Before applying any cleaning product or other liquid you need to test in an inconspicuous area to make sure that it doesn’t cause another problem.